lucky20511/Algorithms/list-of-questions/question-list.md

 79. Maximum Distance in Arrays -- The max distance must come from the first element and last element.
 Need to figure out how to avoid that the first and last element come from the same list.

 80. Decode Ways II - First, Backtracking.
 Second find out the repeated node and the optimal substructure.
 Optimal substructure might be complex.
 Try to find the whole optimal substructure in all cases.
+Then, fill up the initial conditions.
+Finally solve this problem in bottom-up way.

 81.